Amrita Schools of Business

 Amrita Schools of Business are private business schools of Amrita Vishwa Vidyapeetham University in India, which is spread across its five campuses in Amritapuri (Kollam), Bengaluru, Kochi, Coimbatore and Amaravati.
 The schools offer full-time MBA program, MBA-MS program, management-related doctoral programs, and many executive and online education programs.

-Admission to Master of Business Administration degree is through Common Admission Test, Management Aptitude Test, Common Management Admission Test and Graduate Management Admission Test.
+The schools are 11th School in India and is among the world's Top 5% of Business schools accredited by Association to Advance Collegiate Schools of Business (AACSB), the Global Standards for B- Schools.

 The schools were founded by Mata Amritanandamayi Devi in 1996, and are managed by her international humanitarian organization Mata Amritanandamayi Math.

 History

 The Amrita School of Business, Coimbatore was established in 1996, in the village of Ettimadai at the foothills of Bouluvanpatty ranges, about 20 km away from the Coimbatore city.
 As Amrita's first campus, it is still home to the administrative headquarters of Amrita University.